-In 2023, athletes participating in the Boston Marathon raised a record \$40.3 million, and since the program's inception in 1989, more than \$500.2 million has been fundraised.
-This year, 167 charities are part of the Bank of America Boston Marathon Official Charity Program.
+In 2024, the Bank of America Boston Marathon Official Charity Program reached a new record fundraising level of \$45.7 million.
+The total philanthropic impact of last year's race tallied \$71.9 million raised.
+Since the Official Charity Program's inception in 1989, more than \$550 million has been raised surrounding the Boston Marathon.
+This year, 174 charities are part of the Bank of America Boston Marathon Official Charity Program.